 It’s true that many animals thrive alone, living solitary lives, e.g., Shere Khan in the Jungle Book (Hacky Fact: “Shere” means “Tiger” in some Indian dialects and that’s the same “Khan” as Genghis Khan).
-But we’ve noticed that there are a whole lot of furry and scaly creatures out there that survive on cooperation and teamwork.
-Social animals range from packs of wolves to flocks of geese and are experts in team building.
+But we’ve noticed that there are a whole lot of furry and scaly creatures out there that survive on collaboration and teamwork.
+Animals that work together as teams range from packs of wolves to flocks of geese and all are excellent examples of teamwork in nature.
 They stick together because they have to – it’s critical to their survival.
 While team building for humans might not be critical to our literal survival, it is definitely crucial to our success in the workplace.

-Let’s see what we can learn from some of the animal kingdom’s best and brightest.
+Let’s see what we can learn from some of the animal kingdom’s best and brightest collaborators.

 The Cattle Egret: Teamwork for the Win